ardadizdaroglu/ardadizdaroglu/README.md

 ### Glad to see you here! &nbsp; ![](https://visitor-badge.glitch.me/badge?page_id=ardadizdaroglu.ardadizdaroglu)

+I am an Android Developer & Python Developer & C# Developer & Mechatronics Engineer & Computer Engineer.

+I love programming.

+As a software engineer, I enjoy using my obsessive attention to detail, my unequivocal love for making things that change the world.
+That's why I like to make things that make a difference.

 - 💻 I’m currently learning about **Flutter**

 - 🤜🏻🤛🏻 I’m looking to collaborate on **mobile projects**